9 Things No One Tells You About Your Back During Pregnancy, But I Will

 You Might Actually Be Labor

-According to BabyCenter, if your back pain is accompanied by vaginal bleeding or comes on suddenly, and you are in your second or third trimester, you should contact your OB or midwife immediately.
+If your back pain is accompanied by vaginal bleeding or comes on suddenly, and you are in your second or third trimester, you should contact your OB or midwife immediately, ccording to BabyCenter.
 Back pain in late pregnancy might actually be a sign of preterm labor, which requires medical attention.